ez2rok/coding-contests/README.md

 # coding-contests
-My solutions to problems from live coding contests.
+My solutions to problems from coding contests.